-Military service is a popular method of army recruitment for governments of developing countries that are particularly prone to conflict.
-This study contributes to the largely under-researched issues of military service by looking at an unintended consequence of a military service exemption policy and answering a principal question: is there a fear of conscription among the youth?
-It uses a discontinuity in the military service law in an under-researched country, Iran, and offers causal evidence that fear of conscription entices young men to get more education against their will.
-This exogenous increase is used to estimate returns to education.
+Conscription is a popular method of army recruitment for governments of develop-ing countries that are particularly prone to conflict.
+This study examines the largely under-researched issues of military service by looking at an unintended consequence of a military service exemption policy and answering a principal question: is there a fear of conscription among the youth?
+It uses a discontinuity in the military service law in an under-studied country, Iran, and offers causal evidence that fear of conscription entices young men to go to college by 13 percentage points (20%) more.
+This exogenous increase in college attendance has no impact on labor market outcomes.
+This further strengthens the argument that it was the fear of conscription motivating demand for attending college.

-JEL Code: I25, J47, I26, N35
+JEL Classifications: I25, J47, I26, N35

-Keywords: Conscription, Coercive labor market, Natural experiment, Regression discontinuity, Higher-educational attainment
+Keywords: Conscription, Coercive labor market, Natural experiment, Regression discontinuity design, Higher-educational attainment